sagemath/trac_to_gh/Issue 7916.md

 # Issue 7916: change conjugate(X) to try X.conjugate()  [[this is easy!!]]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7916

 Original creator: was